Communities of Practice

 Psychogeriatric Resource Consultants (PRCs)

-Providing PRCs with an opportunity to share experiences and knowledge gained, collectively address challenges and learn from success stories | Resources | Contact Knowledge Broker
+Providing PRCs with an opportunity to share experiences and knowledge gained, collectively address challenges and learn from success stories | Resources

 Self-Management and Dementia

 There is increasing effort to use self-management interventions and supports with individuals with chronic health conditions, but these interventions are rarely used with persons living with dementia because of stigma and misconceptions about the ability they have to play an active role in their own care.
-The Self-Management in Dementia Community of Practice (CoP) brings together people with expertise in using self-management interventions and those with an interest in advancing the use of self-management interventions in the dementia context.
-Together, they work to determine effective strategies for supporting persons with dementia (and their care partners) to engage in self-management activities so that they can positively impact their own care | Contact Knowledge Broker
+The Self-Management in Dementia COI brings together people with expertise in using self-management interventions, those with an interest in advancing the use of self-management interventions in the dementia context and persons with dementia.
+Together, they work to determine effective strategies for supporting persons with dementia (and their care partners) to engage in self-management activities so that they can positively impact their own care

 If you are interested in any of these topic-specific CoPs, or are interested in developing another topic-specific CoP, please contact the Knowledge Broker.

-* A Community of Practice (CoP) is a community or group of people who have made a commitment to be available to each other, offer support to share learning, and to consciously develop new knowledge (Wheatley, 2007).
+• A Community of Practice (CoP) is a community or group of people who have made a commitment to be available to each other, offer support to share learning, and to consciously develop new knowledge (Wheatley, 2007).
 A CoP makes the intentional commitment to advance the field of practice and to share those discoveries with anyone engaged in similar work (Wheatley, 2007)